OSmall/SeQRe/AWS API/notes.md

 ---

-## Register Session Key
+## Generate Session Key

 ```
-registerSessionKey(userID, pubKey): alias
+generateSessionKey(userID): alias
 ```

-Untrusted computer creates public and private key pair to register with the server.
+Server creates a symmetric key and stores it.
 This key is not yet authenticated and cannot be used to authenticate.

 - userID:
-- pubKey:
 - alias: a string that includes browser type, OS and time

 Issues: